-As of September 30, 2019 and March 31, 2019, we had cash and cash equivalents of \$12.0 million and \$10.4 million, respectively.
+As of March 31, 2019, we had cash and cash equivalents of \$10.36 million.
 To date, we have financed our operations primarily through net cash flow from operations and shareholder contributions.
 We expect to finance our operations and working capital needs in the near future from part of our net proceeds of this offering and cash generated through operations.

 We currently conduct our operations through Wuxi Wangdao, our variable interest entity.
-All our cash balances are located in the PRC.
+All our cash balances are located in Wuxi Wangdao.
 Our access to cash balances or future earnings of Wuxi Wangdao is only through our contractual arrangements with Wuxi Wangdao, our PRC subsidiary and Wuxi Wangdao's shareholders.
 See "Corporate History and Structure - Contractual Arrangements with Wuxi Wangdao and Its Shareholders."